Yashasewi/Gambling-website/README.md

 ### Gambling-website

-Try to brak this site ....
+Try to brak this site .... and hack this and punish these people . its purly based on the vue js but I cloned this website using Httrack so its not on the vue but sofar its working as fine on localhost . with sign in to pricular user .
 Because its a fake site who scam people for money .